apache/ozone/hadoop-hdds/docs/content/concept/Containers.md

 menu:
   main:
      parent: Architecture
-summary: Description of the Containers, the replication unif ot Ozone.
+summary: Description of the Containers, the replication unit of Ozone.
 ---

 <!---